Appraisal and Marketing of Your Collection

 Q. Will my collection be insured?

 A. Yes, once the collection has been valued it will be insured free of charge.
-Whilst in transit to us by carrier, which David Waldie has arranged, or by Special Delivery in the post, we can take out additional cover, again free of charge, over and above that provided by the carrier.
+Whilst in transit to us by carrier, which we have arranged, or by Special Delivery in the post, we can take out additional cover, again free of charge, over and above that provided by the carrier.
 It is necessary for the owner of the property to tell us the figure they want the collection insured for.
 If the owner has no idea of value the maximum figure we can insure a property for is £500.
 This insured amount would continue to be used until the property is fully assessed.
 Free insurance cover of your property ends when it leaves our premises.

 Q. Can you visit me in my home?

-A. Yes, I can.
+A. Yes, we can.
 If your collection is sufficiently valuable I will visit anywhere in the UK to briefly inspect it, pack it up, give you a receipt and bring it back for my precise valuation.
 Please ring us on 01896 759703 or 07510 312271 to discuss the possibilities.

 Q. Is it better to wait for the market to improve before selling?